Marco-Peg/Marco-Peg/README.md

 - 👋 Hi, I’m @Marco-Peg
 - 👀 I’m interested in Geometric Deep Learning, Spectral shape analysis.
 - 🌱 I’m currently a Phd Student at Sapienza University of Rome.
-- 📫 How to reach me: m.pegoraro@hotmail.it
+- 📫 How to reach me: pegoraro@di.uniroma1.it

 <!---
 Marco-Peg/Marco-Peg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.